RLAlab/rlalab.github.io/content/authors/Mengyao Lu/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - PhD Students
+  #- PhD Students
-  #- Researchers
+  - Postdoctoral Researchers
 ---

 Hi, I'm Mengyao from China.
 I am trying to explore the production of some nutrients by engineered _Yarrowia lipolytica_, like carbohydrates, proteins and lipids.
 I am currently building a synthetic pathway for human milk oligosaccharides.
 Next may be the most valuable protein in human milk.
 Yes!
 We may be creating unrivaled baby formula!